Pope Francis visits Japan, bearing anti-nuclear message

 He will say two Masses, one in Nagasaki and one in Tokyo, as well as meeting Japanese officials and Emperor Naruhito.

-Reporting by Philip Pullella; Writing by Elaine Lies; Editing by Clarence Fernandez, Ritsuko Ando and Frances Kerry
+Writing by Philip Pullella and Elaine Lies; Editing by Clarence Fernandez, Ritsuko Ando and Frances Kerry